petrbouchal/czso/cran-comments.md

 - win-builder devel and release
 - local MacOS Intel

-* This is a patch release resolving a test failure that occurred on CRAN due to the inaccessibility of a remote resource
+* 0.3.6 was a patch release resolving a test failure that occurred on CRAN due to the inaccessibility of a remote resource
+* 0.3.7 additionally removes an unused dependency which caused a check NOTE